siteorigin/vantage/README.md

 All Javascript is located in /js/ with license headers where appropriate.

-All photographs have been sourced from Pixabay and are licensed under the public domain.
+All demo photographs have been sourced from Pixabay and are licensed under the public domain.

 This theme is originally based on Underscores (_s) starter theme http://underscores.me/

 SiteOrigin Extras
 ---------------
 This theme is built around the SiteOrigin extras framework contained in the folder extras/.
-All code is licensed under GPL 2.0 and copyright Greg Priday unless otherwise stated in the theme header.
+All code is licensed under GPL 2.0 and copyright Greg Priday unless otherwise stated in the file header.

 Bundled Resources